Robbie Grossman Player Props: Rangers vs. Orioles

 Robbie Grossman At The Plate

-- Grossman is batting .236 with six doubles, five home runs and 12 walks.
+- Grossman is hitting .239 with six doubles, six home runs and 13 walks.

-- In 66.7% of his 42 games this season, Grossman has picked up at least one hit.
-He's also had seven multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.